CCRI-Cyberknights/page/README.md

 - **Version Display**: Footer shows current version with commit information tooltip
 - **Git Integration**: Automatic version tags and metadata synchronization
 - **Zero Friction**: "Set it and forget it" version management
-- **Performance Optimization**: Pre-commit hook skips link testing for version-only changes
+- **Link Testing**: Comprehensive parallel link testing system with production and local URL validation

 **Documentation**: See [Versioning System](docs/VERSIONING.md) for complete details on the tag-based deployment and versioning system.